Skip to main content

 Using Business Rule Evolution

-Professional and Enterprise plans include Business Rule Changelog, which tracks how your business rules change between scans.
+Every plan includes Business Rule Changelog, which tracks how your business rules change between scans.
 Enable this feature in the Analysis Configuration to:

 • Detect rule additions and deletions between scans